nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 ## Compressing Binary with UPX

 After we download OS dependencies from TDNF we can download [UPX](https://upx.github.io/) from the [UPX Release](https://github.com/upx/upx/releases/latest) page.
-To make this a little bit more generic and "reusable" I'm going to set a Docker build arg with a default version (the latest version at the time of writing this) that can be overriden later though a `--build-arg` to the Docker builder.
+To make this a bit more generic and "reusable" I'm going to set a Docker build arg with a default version (the latest version at the time of writing this) that can be overridden later though a `--build-arg` to the Docker builder.

 Add the following after the `RUN tdnf install` step (I typically include it before the `WORKDIR` command) to include UPX: